finos/technical-oversight-committee/operations.md

 ## Approach

-The TOC is committed to fostering communication and collaboration between FINOS projects.
-We operate transparently through open discussion, maintaining alignment with FINOS's technical and strategic goals, and ensuring the long-term sustainability of projects.
+The TOC is the technical arm of the FINOS Governing Board, committed to fostering the growth of FINOS projects.
+We operate transparently through open discussion, maintaining alignment with FINOS's technical and strategic goals while ensuring the long-term sustainability of projects.

 ## Roles & Responsibilities